Texas appellate court files controversial order in $90M Werner case

 The controversial court of appeals order stems from a lawsuit filed by the family of 7-year-old Zachary Blake and Brianna Blake.
 Zachary was killed in the crash with a Werner truck.
 Brianna, who was 12 at the time, was rendered a quadriplegic as a result.

 The Blakes on Dec.
 14, 2014, were traveling east on Interstate 20 in Texas.
 Weather conditions began to worsen, coating the windshield of the pickup truck they were traveling in with ice.
 While traveling 50-60 mph, a car ahead of them began to fishtail.
-Zaragoza Salina, the pickup truck driver, lost control and careened across a grass median, entering the westbound lanes.
+Zaragoza Salinas, the pickup truck driver, lost control and careened across a grass median, entering the westbound lanes.

 At this time, Shiraz Ali was driving a truck for Werner going west on I-20.
 Ali was driving below the speed limit when the pickup truck began to spin.
 Also present in the Werner truck was Jeff Ackerman, a more senior Werner driver-trainer.
 According to the appellate brief, Ali quickly reacted within half a second, hitting the brakes.